Breathing exercises: free guided techniques

 The 6 breathing techniques in Nala

-2. 4-7-8 breathing — Inhale 4s, hold 7s, exhale 8s.
-A powerful natural sedative for falling asleep.
+2. 4-7-8 breathing - Inhale 4s, hold 7s, exhale 8s.
+The go-to technique for insomnia: the extended exhale triggers drowsiness within a few cycles.

-6 guided breathing exercises with visual animation
+6 free breathing exercises with visual animation

 Try for free